-When I added a RAM-512 board to this system, it was even better!
+When I added a RAM-512 board to this system in late 1985, it was even better!
 The RAM-Disk made no noise whatsoever, was much faster than a floppy disk drive, and having a third "drive" minimized swapping floppy disks.
 It wasn't quite as good as a hard drive, but was the next best thing.

-System 2 is a 2-board (CPU + FDC) system that was originally assembled by my brother in May or June 1984 and used by him for about two years.
+System 2 is a 2-board (CPU + FDC) system that was originally assembled by my brother in May or June 1984 and used by him for about 4 years.
 He also built the custom sheet metal box (approx. 9" x 10" x 5").
 It has an Apple II clone switching power supply that doesn't list any specifications, but am guessing it is similar to the Apple IIe power supplies that were rated at +5V @ 2.5A, +12V @ 1.5A, -12V @ 250mA, -5V @ 250mA.

-The 3½" floppy disk drive is a single-sided 360KB Shugart SA300 that cost almost C$300.
+The 3½" floppy disk drive is a single-sided 360KB Shugart SA300 (7.4MB PDF) that cost almost C$300.
 Its size matches the ST-2900 boards very well, and the system garnered lots of interest whenever I exhibited it.
 (But I seem to have lost the faceplate for this drive.)
-On the rear panel we installed a connector to allow attaching one or two optional external 5¼" floppy drives -- this was especially useful to transfer data to and from my other computers that only had 5¼" floppy drives.
-We never did install a second 3½" drive even though the box has room for two drives.
+On the rear panel we installed a connector for one or two optional external 5¼" floppy drives -- this was especially useful to transfer data to and from my other computers that only had 5¼" floppy drives.
+We never did install a second 3½" drive even though the box has room and cabling for two drives.

-Instead of using an expensive separate CRT terminal, we installed a Term-Mite ST video terminal board from MicroMint, connecting it to a 12" NEC JB-1201M monochrome composite video monitor, and to a keyboard from a surplus Microtel Telidon system.
+Instead of using an expensive separate CRT terminal, we bought a Term-Mite ST-1000 video terminal board kit from MicroMint and assembled it, connecting it to a 12" NEC JB-1201M (17.5MB PDF) monochrome composite video monitor, and to a keyboard from a surplus Microtel Telidon system.
 My brother ran the TSC 6809 FLEX operating system on this system.

-My brother also successfully repaired a surplus GE TermiNet 1200 printer to use with this system.
-Someone had sheared off all the card-edge fingers on its many circuit boards so they could sell the gold!
+My brother also successfully repaired a surplus GE TermiNet 1200 printer to use with this system -- I was impressed!
+Someone had sheared off all the card-edge fingers on its many circuit boards so they could sell the tiny bit of gold.
 The printing mechanism had raised characters moulded on the ends of metal fingers that were attached to a rapidly rotating flexible belt.
-Little solenoid-operated hammers hit the fingers at the right time as they passed by, achieving approximately one complete line per second (120 characters/sec.), which was quite fast for its time.
+Little solenoid-operated hammers hit the fingers at exactly the right time as they passed by, achieving approximately one complete line per second (120 characters/sec.), which was quite fast for its time.
 (I bought this damaged printer for C$100, but one source says an HP branded narrower and slower version of this printer originally cost almost U$5000!)

 When my brother upgraded to an Apple IIGS computer he returned this system to me.
 Eventually I designed and built the SASI adapter to connect an external 10MB hard drive to this system.
 It was then used mainly with OS-9/6809 Level I to run my custom accounting software for several years.

 When the Term-Mite failed, I connected a used Qume QVT-102A CRT terminal to this system instead.

-I am currently upgrading this software, which will eventually allow booting and running OS-9, NitrOS-9, FLEX, or SK*DOS, on an ST-2900 system with no disk drives connected.
+I have recently upgraded and expanded this RAM-Disk software, which now allows booting and running OS-9, NitrOS-9, FLEX, or SK*DOS, on an ST-2900 system with no disk drives connected.
 Of course loading the operating system via a slow (9600 bps) serial port, and only having a tiny RAM-Disk that can't be saved, is of limited use.
 But it's a fun project.

 When the NVRAM/RTC board becomes available, I will install one in this system to allow it to boot and run without any floppy disks, but without needing to upload the operating system via a slow serial port.
 And it will provide lots of non-volatile storage for programs and other files, finally making this a very useful system.
 But how will I load files onto the NVRAM/RTC board?

-One other ST-2900 user has ported DriveWire to the ST-2900, including the ability to boot (Nitr)OS-9 via DriveWire.
+One other ST-2900 user has recently ported DriveWire to the ST-2900, including the ability to boot NitrOS-9 via DriveWire.
 This will make a diskless system even more capable and easy to use.
 And it will make it easy to get files to (and from) the NVRAM/RTC board.